lschmidtfellner/Unit_2_frontend/lsf-project-2-proposal.md

 # Project Proposal

-For my second project, I aim to create a web app that takes an input of one or more track/artist from spotify and generates a playlist based around it.
+For my second project, I aim to create a web app that takes an input of one or more track/artist from spotify and generates a batch of recommendations based around it.
 I also want to incorporate an option that filters for only less popular music in order to dredge up deeper tracks.

 ## Routes and models

 I will be using a model for songs that stores only a few of the properties of spotify's song documents.
+Songs will be stored within another model for batches of recommendations.

 First i will be using a GET request to the spotify API that accepts the parameter of a song URL or objectID to fetch a songs information from spotify.
 Then comes another get request to spotify that uses the genre/popularity parameters to search for music that shares the same genres.
 From there, each chosen song will be POSTed on my remote API as a document.
 A DELETE request will be put in place to handle disposing of entire playlists, and a PUT request will be up for editing songs within existing playlists.

+My database will be seeded by querying the spotify API based on given parameters, and storing songs as new documents with a limited number of parameters.

+I will have a separate collection for posting liked songs from batches.

 ## User Stories